DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_7_Prose.md

-# THE TRANSLATOR'S BURDEN — Chapter 7: â€œThe Authority's Suspicionâ€ Surveillance grew like a slow frost, not with a single violent gust but with an inexorable creep.
+# Chapter 7: â€œThe Authority's Suspicionâ€

+Surveillance grew like a slow frost, not with a single violent gust but with an inexorable creep.
 The monitors watched for obvious sparks and found none.
 What they missed were the steady embers that, given time and care, became a slow, honest fire.
 Dominus read the charts and felt that chill of discovery that arrives before panic.

 Independent scholars tracing pre-KILN governance, translation anomalies, and linguistic curiosities had risen in number.
 Statistical noise had become a pattern, and patterns demanded attention.
 Methodius noticed the change the moment the scanners multiplied.